dumux/dumux/python/README.md

 git clone https://git.iws.uni-stuttgart.de/dumux-repositories/dumux
 ```

-Create and activate a new virutal environment in which the
+Create and activate a new virtual environment in which the
 Python modules will be installed in editable mode (symlinked)

 ```